Yaashia-G/Yaashia-G.github.io/_publications/Hypersampled_Mpc.md

 MPC is to solve an Optimal Control Problem (OCP) at every instant and apply the first step of the optimal control sequence to the system. .
-Although MPC is widely used due to its stability, feasibility, and robustness properties , its widespread adoption is hindered by the fact that solving the optimal control problem in real time can be challenging
+Although MPC is widely used due to its stability, feasibility, and robustness properties (cite) , its widespread adoption is hindered by the fact that solving the optimal control problem in real time can be challenging